project-open-data/project-open-data.github.io/implementation-guide.md

 Create a process to solicit feedback from customers about existing and potential future dataset releases, including (but not limited to):
 * Suggestions about additional formats in which to release a particular dataset, such as via an API
 * Suggestions as to which datasets to release next
+* Making suggestions publicly available on your data catalog website

 ### A) Tools